xstable/above-the-fold-optimization/README.txt

 == Description ==

 This plugin is a toolkit for WordPress Optimization with a focus on SEO.
-The plugin enables to achieve a Google PageSpeed 100 Score.
+The plugin enables to achieve a 100 score in the [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) test and an Excellent score in Google's latest AI based [Mobile Performance Benchmark test](https://testmysite.thinkwithgoogle.com/).

 This plugin is compatible with most optimization, minification and full page cache plugins and can be made compatible with other plugins by creating a module extension.